mikhailknyazev/fp/README.md

 * defaults\_and\_prefixing: Tests basic variable loading, with and without prefixes.
 * deferred\_and\_precedence: Verifies that variable override precedence works correctly and that deferred expressions use the final, highest-precedence values.
 * invalid\_input\_validation: Ensures the role fails predictably and with clear error messages when given bad data.
 * layering\_and\_combination: A dedicated test to ensure all three variable layers interact correctly with each other.
+* test\_ansible\_handlers: Tests the integration with Ansible handlers, ensuring that profile-specific handlers are correctly triggered and that profile variables are available within their scope.
 * unprefixed\_variable\_clash: An explicit test to confirm the variable caching behavior when not using prefixes.

 ### **Running Molecule Tests**